CPRC discharges its responsibilities as an independent research organisation in a transparent and accountable manner.

 Maree provides consultancy services and project management across strategic communications and planning, change management, business development and marketing.
 Maree is also a Member of National Coalition Against Bullying (NCAB), Chair of the Advisory Committee for the Fellowship for Indigenous Leadership and a Board Member of Fitted for Work.

 David is the Deputy Chair of the CPRC Board.
 He is an economist with an extensive background in consumer policy and regulation through university studies and teaching, government and regulatory positions and consulting.
 As Director of Consumer Affairs Victoria (2002-2008), David strongly promoted the importance of soundly-based consumer policy research.
-He is an Adjunct Professor with the Faculty of Law at Monash University and is involved in ethical investment as Chair of the Board of Directors of UCA Funds Management.
+He has a strong interest in ethical investment as Chair of the Board of Directors of Uniting Ethical Investors (UEthical).
 In 2009 David was made a Member of the Order of Australia in recognition of his services to consumer policy and its administration in Australia.

 Petrina Dorrington brings extensive experience in not-for-profit leadership roles to CPRC’s Board.
 Petrina was Executive Director of Kids Under Cover for 10 years and served on their board for a further six.
 She also has been CEO of the Inland Queensland Tourism and Development Board and General manager of the Melbourne International Film Festival.
 Petrina is currently a Board member of the Royal Children’s Hospital, and volunteers as a mentor for the Lord Mayors Charitable Foundation’s Youth in Philanthropy program.